 You're $99 away from FREE SHIPPING!

-There is also a potential link between aluminum and an increased risk of developing Alzheimer’s disease.
-For example, one long-term study in France found that a higher level of daily exposure to aluminum was significantly associated with an increased risk of dementia.
+There is also a potential link between aluminum and an increased risk of developing Alzheimer's disease.
+For example, one long-term study in France found that a higher daily exposure to aluminum was significantly associated with an increased risk of dementia.

 Since deodorant doesn't try to stop us from sweating, it usually doesn't contain aluminum.
 So, you might be wondering if deodorant is a safer choice than antiperspirant.

 As usual, it's more complex than that.
 Yes, deodorants don't usually contain aluminum salts, so you'll avoid that risk.
 But aluminum isn't the only potentially harmful toxin we need to worry about when choosing a deodorant.